The Organ at High Street

 On this page we visit the organ's console, with pictures showing the keyboards, stop knobs and other controls.

-An assortment of pictures including the outside of the church, the "dedication plaque", the organ "nameplate", and the organ's stoplist are all on this page.
+An assortment of pictures including the outside of the church, the "dedication plaque", the organ "nameplate", the organ's stoplist, and a couple of pictures from the 2007 releathering are all on this page.

 Down at City Hall in Portland, they have a somewhat bigger organ - the mighty Kotzschmar Memorial Organ.
 You'll see what I mean if you click here!